-Unfortunately, simply paying a collection account without getting it removed often won’t improve your credit scores.
-With few exceptions, as long as a collection account is listed on your credit reports, it’ll have a negative impact on your credit scores.
+Unfortunately, simply paying a collection account without getting it removed from your report often won’t improve your score.
+With few exceptions, as long as a collection account is listed on your credit reports, it’ll negatively affect your credit scores.

 Where can I get a free credit report?

-The three major credit bureaus have set up a central website and a mailing address where you can order your free annual report.
-You may get your free reports at the same time or one at a time — the law allows you to order one free copy of your report from each of the credit bureaus every 12 months.
+The three major credit bureaus have set up a central website and a mailing address to order your free annual report.
+You may get your free reports simultaneously or one at a time — the law allows you to order one free copy of your report from each credit bureau every 12 months.
 To get your free reports, visit AnnualCreditReport.com.

 Lara is a personal finance writer that enjoys helping people live a balanced life.
 She covers the essentials — think budgeting and healthcare — and the finer things in life, such as food, travel, and design.
 In her free time, she enjoys reading, climbing, and cooking up globe-spanning fare for her favorite people.